Knowledge graphSettings

 Cloud technologies

-A presentation on how cloud technologies are changing product systems: from time-to-market and scalability to resilience, security, and architecture trade-offs.
+A presentation on how cloud technologies change product systems: from delivery speed to resilience, security, and architecture trade-offs.

 Year:2023